Results from Statera Biopharma Inc. (STAB) show potential

-As of Friday, Statera Biopharma Inc.’s (NASDAQ:STAB) stock closed at $0.13, up from $0.12 the previous day.
-While Statera Biopharma Inc. has overperformed by 3.61%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, STAB fell by -96.42%, with highs and lows ranging from $4.18 to $0.11, whereas the simple moving average fell by -66.06% in the last 200 days.
+The share price of Statera Biopharma Inc. (NASDAQ:STAB) rose to $0.11 per share on Friday from $0.10.
+While Statera Biopharma Inc. has overperformed by 14.34%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, STAB fell by -97.04%, with highs and lows ranging from $4.18 to $0.09, whereas the simple moving average fell by -66.71% in the last 200 days.

 Sponsored